snphan/tsPERN-GraphQL-template/README.md

-# izakaya-blog
+# type-PERN

-A Blog built with React.

-CI/CD will be set up through github actions.

-Try out TDD

-Express backend with GraphQL
+A template to work with Postgres, Express, React, Node.js and GraphQL

 # Quickstart